17 High School Internships in Philadelphia in 2025

 Duration: Varies depending on position

-The historic Walnut Theatre—the oldest operating theater in the U.S., founded in 1809—has a number of apprenticeships available to students in fields ranging from acting to production management to technical direction.
+The historic Walnut Theatre—the oldest operating theater in the U.S., founded in 1808—has a number of apprenticeships available to students in fields ranging from acting to production management to technical direction.
 Participants gain real-world experience, work alongside professionals, and receive an intensive education in theater operation.
+Apprentices receive a full scholarship to be in the program and a weekly stipend of $500 to assist with personal expenses associated with participation.

 Application Deadline: February 18